msirota/msirota.github.io/README.md

     - [x] Move images in "uploads" to images directory, remove it
     - [x] Remove extraneuous files, e.g. in apps (This step after each change and at end)
     - [x] Think of ways to use Vue for repitition
-- [ ] Replace index.html
+- [x] Replace index.html
-    - [ ] Make icon and about the lab link to index
+    - [x] Make icon and about the lab link to index
 - [ ] Redo 'research' page
+    - [ ] Replace head, navigation, and footer
     - [ ] Move images in "uploads" to images directory, remove it
     - [ ] Remove extraneuous files, e.g. in apps (This step after each change and at end)
     - [ ] Make icon and about the lab link to index
 - [ ] Redo 'people' page
+    - [ ] Replace head, navigation, and footer
     - [ ] Move images in "uploads" to images directory, remove it
     - [ ] Remove extraneuous files, e.g. in apps (This step after each change and at end)
     - [ ] Make icon and about the lab link to index
 - [ ] Redo 'publications' page
+    - [ ] Replace head, navigation, and footer
     - [ ] Move images in "uploads" to images directory, remove it
     - [ ] Remove extraneuous files, e.g. in apps (This step after each change and at end)
     - [ ] Make icon and about the lab link to index
 - [ ] Redo 'teaching' page
+    - [ ] Replace head, navigation, and footer
     - [ ] Move images in "uploads" to images directory, remove it
     - [ ] Remove extraneuous files, e.g. in apps (This step after each change and at end)
     - [ ] Make icon and about the lab link to index
 - [ ] Redo 'open positions' page
+    - [ ] Replace head, navigation, and footer
     - [ ] Move images in "uploads" to images directory, remove it
     - [ ] Remove extraneuous files, e.g. in apps (This step after each change and at end)
     - [ ] Make icon and about the lab link to index